 Computer scientists do not focus on the engineering of computers, but they deal mainly with software and software systems.
-Subjects that are studied include artificial intelligence, security, database systems, graphics, design, and -- of course -- development.
+Subjects include artificial intelligence, security, database systems, graphics, design, and — of course — development.

 - What is so valuable about earning a degree in this field right now?